 Laws and regulations affecting the cannabis industry in U.S. states and Canada are continually changing.
 Any change or even the speed of changes could require us to incur substantial costs associated with compliance or alter our business plan, and could detrimentally affect our operations, revenue, and profitability.
+Similarly, if the pace of issuance of new cannabis licenses is slower than expected, our ability to acquire new clients and grow our revenue could be harmed.
 The commercial cannabis industry is still a young industry, and we cannot predict the impact of the compliance regime to which it may be subject.
 We will incur ongoing costs and obligations related to regulatory compliance, and such costs may prove to be material.
 Failure to comply with regulations may result in additional costs for corrective measures, penalties or restrictions on our operations.
 In addition, changes in regulations, more vigorous enforcement thereof, or other unanticipated events could require extensive changes to our operations or increased compliance costs or give rise to material liabilities, which could have a material adverse effect on us.